If I had to wager, backdoor Roth IRA contributions are in the top three of #personalfinance Slack channel topics.

 Traditional:

-• You can always contribute to a traditional IRA (assuming you have earned some income).
-This year’s contribution limit is $6k, if you’re under 50 years old.
+- You can always contribute to a traditional IRA (assuming you have earned some income).
+The 2026 contribution limit is $7.5k, if you’re under 50 years old.

-• Whether or not you can take a tax deduction in this current year depends on your income level and whether you have an employer retirement plan.
-Most of you working in tech who read this blog?
-You probably can’t take a deduction.
+- Whether or not you can take a tax deduction in this current year depends on your income level and whether you have an employer retirement plan.
+If you’re like our clients, you can’t take a deduction.
+You make too much money.

-• When you withdraw that money in retirement, you pay income taxes on the money you take out.
+- When you withdraw that money in retirement, you pay income taxes on every penny of it.

 Roth:

-(There are some nuances, but this is good enough for our purposes.)
+(There are more nuances, but this is good enough for our purposes.)

 “My,” you say, “letting that Roth money grow for decades and then not having to pay taxes on any of that money when I take it out sounds mighty nice.
 But I make too much money to contribute!
 Durn!”